vhscom/after-dark/README.md

 {{< /blockquote >}}
 ```

-Included are a number of shortcodes for hackcss components designed to work across all theme [variants](#variants):
+And the HTML will be provided for you consistently, every time.

+For [hackcss] components the following are made available:

-- `hackcss-alert` - Provides themed alert boxes.
-See `hackcss-alert.html` for usage notes.
+- [`hackcss-alert`](layouts/shortcodes/hackcss-alert.html) - Provides themed alert boxes.
+See file for usage notes.
-- `hackcss-button` - Provides themed buttons.
-See `hackcss-button.html` for usage notes.
+- [`hackcss-button`](layouts/shortcodes/hackcss-button.html) - Provides themed buttons.
+See file for usage notes.
-- `hackcss-buttongroup` - Allows buttons to be grouped together.
-See `hackcss-buttongroup.html` for usage notes.
+- [`hackcss-buttongroup`](layouts/shortcodes/hackcss-buttongroup.html) - Allows buttons to be grouped together.
+See file for usage notes.
-- `hackcss-card` - Provides themed card element.
-See `hackcss-card.html` for usage notes.
+- [`hackcss-card`](layouts/shortcodes/hackcss-card.html) - Provides themed card element.
+See file for usage notes.
-- `hackcss-progress` - Provides themed progress meter.
-See `hackcss-progress.html` for usage notes.
+- [`hackcss-progress`](layouts/shortcodes/hackcss-progress.html) - Provides themed progress meter.
+See file for usage notes.
-- `hackcss-throbber` - Provides themed loading indicator.
-See `hackcss-throbber.html` for usage notes.
+- [`hackcss-throbber`](layouts/shortcodes/hackcss-throbber.html) - Provides themed loading indicator.
+See file for usage notes.

-Because Hugo doesn't support the use of shortcodes outside of markdown files the After Dark hackcss components were created using partial _components_, enabling reuse in both your content as well as your [personalized layouts](#personalization).
+The above shortcodes are special in that they're created using a _component_ [partial abstraction](layouts/partials/components
+New File
+) enabling snippet reuse in both content and layout.

 Additional theme-provided shortcodes at your disposal:

-- `figure` - Similar to the Hugo built-in, but with [Lazy Loading](#lazy-loading), an adjusted caption title and smaller caption text.
+- [`figure`](layouts/shortcodes/figure.html) - Similar to the [Hugo built-in](https://gohugo.io/extras/shortcodes) but overridden to support image [Lazy Loading](#lazy-loading), and an adjusted caption with smaller text.

 To create your own custom shortcodes add a `layouts/shortcodes` directory to your site, place your shortcodes within and start using them in your markdown content.
 To create or override provided components add a `layouts/partials/components` directory to your site and reference the theme-provided files as you hack away.